Table of contents

 Choosing the best baby formula to meet your little one’s needs is a very important decision.

-Choosing an organic baby formula can help bring you peace of mind that you are providing your baby with the best - pure nutrition, free of hormones and antibiotics, minimal pesticide residues, and no genetically modified ingredients.
+Choosing an organic infant formula can help bring you peace of mind that you are providing your baby with the best - pure nutrition, free of hormones and antibiotics, minimal pesticide residues, and no genetically modified (GMO) ingredients.
 Having the knowledge of what organic truly means can help reduce the overwhelm of choosing the right formula.
 Additionally, understanding exactly how organic baby formula is made can assist you in making the best choice for your little one.

 Organic farming practices are designed to meet the following goals:

 - Promote a self-sustaining cycle of resources on a farm

 To be designated as certified organic, a food must be produced on a farm that follows these strict standards, using only natural, organic pesticides or fertilizers.
 Organic products are also GMO and hormone-free.
 Organic farms are inspected regularly to ensure the farmers are following all necessary rules and are adhering to federal organic standards.

 Products must meet strict federal standards in order to be labeled certified organic, which includes the following:

 - Produced without excluded methods, (e.g., genetic engineering, ionizing radiation, or sewage sludge).